Other useful things to keep in mind ...

-1. Be organised - Don't wait until the last minute to prepare your awards submission.
+1. Be organised - Don't wait until the last minute to prepare your Awards submission.
 You are able to view the questions beforehand: start making notes and finding records that will be helpful to highlight your nominee's qualities.
-We recommend that you have all the necessary information and answers compiled before you begin.
+We recommend that you have all the necessary information and answers compiled before you begin the nomination form.

 3. Seek information and feedback to strengthen the nomination - Two heads are better than one!
 Invite some colleagues to give you feedback and other ideas about your nomination.

 4. Submit a well-written nomination pack - Complete, well-written, succinct nomination answers are more likely to be successful.
 Use an active voice when writing and highlight the things your nominee did, not just the things they were part of.
 Think about why your nomination sets your nominee apart from the rest.
 Have a colleague do a thorough proofread before you submit your nomination.

 5. Keep it within the word limit - Well-written, concise nominations are easier to read and the details stand out more strongly.
 Focus on quality, not quantity.
 Wordy accounts that exceed the word limit cannot be considered.
 So keep inside the word limit (in those questions that specify one) to make sure your wordiness doesn't take your nominee out of the running!

 ... and see the video above for more tips!